-.4 The standard uniform of the day will be the Class B or C uniform as described in the following sections.
-The Class A uniform will be worn only when specified by written or verbal order by the Chief of Police or his designee, when attending formal or special functions where the Class A would be appropriate, or as specified elsewhere in the HCC Campus Police Policies and Procedures Manual.
+- .4 The standard uniform of the day will be the Class B or C uniform as described in the following sections.
+The Class A uniform will be worn only when specified by written or verbal order by the Chief of Police or his designee, when attending formal or special functions where the Class A would be appropriate, or as specified elsewhere in the HCC Police Policies and Procedures Manual.

-.5 Each employee is required to wear and carry the applicable issued uniforms and equipment as described in this chapter, but only after said uniforms and equipment have been issued to the employee.
+- .5 Each employee is required to wear and carry the applicable issued uniforms and equipment as described in this chapter, but only after said uniforms and equipment have been issued to the employee.

-.6 Upon hire, sworn personnel will receive a standard issuance of the following equipment: (CALEA 22.1.6)
+- .6 Police employees will be provided with the following equipment: (CALEA 22.1.6)

-- L/S Shirts (2) Annual Replacement
+- L/S Shirts

-- S/S Shirts (2) Annual Replacement
+- S/S Shirts

-- Duty Pants (4) Annual Replacement
+- Duty Pants

-- Boots (1 set)

 - Uniform Coat/Jacket

 - Uniform Hat

 - Body Armor Replacement base on expiration date

+- Duty Belt with belt keepers

+- Double Mag Pouch